Hi bloggers and recent followers,

 Some are popular on the internet, and some demand that you have to be creative with them.

-3. SEO Images, captions, and amazing media.
+3. SEO Optimized images, captions, and amazing media.

 When you add media, place a caption that explains the media.
 The benefit is that our brain and eye work together on remembering things adding, a clear caption to it can help explain your story faster, and it helps make it shareable.

-Another advantage point is that Google images look for it.
+Another advantage point is that Google Images look for it.
 The code structure of a caption is an HTTP tag.

 Example: Structure of an image = the same as the HTTPS code you see in the first image.